-Use the low-pressure tire gauge to check and adjust tire pressures when the tires are cold.
-Tire pressures must be equal on both sides.
+Use a tire pressure gauge to check and adjust tire air pressure when the tires are cold.
+The tire air pressure must be equal on both sides.
 WARNING!
 Operation of this vehicle with improper tire pressure may cause severe injury or death from loss of control or rollover.
 Tire pressure below the minimum specified could also cause the tire to dislodge from the rim under severe riding conditions.
-[EWB02542] Set tire pressures to the following specifications:
+[EWB02542]